-The EM algorithm is more stable compared to the algorithms based on the least squares methods (Maher and Laird, 1985).
-The convergence of the EM algorithm has been proved (Dempster et al., 1977), but the convergence speed is not mathematically guaranteed.
+The EM algorithm is more stable compared to the algorithms based on the least square methods (Maher and Laird, 1985).
+The convergence of the EM algorithm has been proved (Dempster et al., 1977), however, the convergence speed is not mathematically guaranteed.
 Compared to the kernel function method and the H&A method, the computational expense of the EM algorithm is much higher.
-In addition, the EM algorithm is a greedy algorithm in that the iteration is easily trapped in a local optimum.
+In addition, the EM algorithm is a greedy algorithm such that the iteration is easily trapped in a local optimum.
 To start the first expectation step, an initial guess of the particle size distribution is required.
-We suggest the initial guess to be a vector of all of them.
-Note that the EM algorithm is sensitive to the initial guess and uses a recovered particle size distribution obtained from another method; i.e. the stepwise method does not necessarily improve the iteration results.
+We suggest the initial guess to be a vector of all ones.
+Note that the EM algorithm is sensitive to the initial guess and using a recovered particle size distribution obtained from another method, e.g., the stepwise method does not necessarily improve the iteration results.